 Important: The "Turn On" and "Turn Off" options refer to only what you want the voice command to start with, not to what the scene does.
 The identical "Then" actions are available whether you select "Turn On" or "Turn Off."
-Which you use to start the voice command is completely up to you and what makes sense to you.
+Which you use to start the voice command is completely up to you.

-4 Click Next: Add Actions, then go to "Selecting a "Then"" on page 13.
+4 Click Next: Add Actions, then go to "Selecting a "Then" on page 13.